Pranav9594/Signup-Page/README.md

 ## Customization

 The UI uses CSS variables for easy customization.
-The main color scheme and other properties can be modified in the `styles.css` file under the `:root` selector.
+The main color scheme and other properties can be modified in the `styles.css` file under the `:root` selector

 ```css
 :root {